derekburgess/jaws/README.md

 Observations:
 - Raw data cannot really be used at scale and is too noisy (lacks meaning/context I suppose).
-- OpenAI embeddings are a decent improvement and easiest to implement.
-While this approach improves accuracy, it is also the most sensitive to EPS and still noisy.
+- OpenAI embeddings appear to improve accuracy, they are also the most sensitive to EPS and still noisy.
 - StarCoder (or other code gen LLM) appears to be the "best", most stable (low sensitivity to change in EPS) results.
+- Payloads appear to add noise.

 Diagram of pipeline/recommended workflow and screenshot of Neo4j graph: